Pablo123GitHub/CV/README.md

 #### Schooling

 - Three years of English studies diploma (University of Rouen, France and then University of Caen, France )
-- Baccalauréat Scientifique with honours (French equivalent to the A level in Science) June 1997
+- Baccalauréat Scientifique with honours "Assez Bien" (French equivalent to the A level in Science) June 1997

 ## Experience